guruk05/Chorus-Course-search-app/README.md

 # Chorus : A Modern React Application

-A Chorus is a Web based Application developed in React Js.
+A Chorus is a Web based Application developed in * ####  <a href="https://reactjs.org/"> React Js </a> .
 Handling large amount of data without affecting the performance are the key factors in this setup.

 # Chorus